skukuck/sundials/doc/superbuild/source/developers/getting_started/Checklist.rst

    under the job artifacts (if there were in fact changes that required updates to the Fortran).

 #.
-Similarly, re-run the Python interface generator to generate updated Python
+Similarly, re-run the Python interface generator (sundials4py-generate) to generate
-   interfaces.
-This is done by navigating to the ``bindings/sundials4py/`` directory and running ``python generate.py``.
+   updated Python interfaces.
+This is done by navigating to the ``bindings/sundials4py/`` directory and running ``python sundials4py-generate/generate.py``.

    * If you added a new user-supplied function, or new module, then there will be manual changes to make in the ``bindings/sundials4py/`` directory.
 See the :ref:`Python` section for more details.

+   * There is a 'litgen' GitHub action that we run on all pull requests.
+This action will, like with the SWIG action, run the generator and create a git patch file that you can apply locally.
+This is helpful if you are unable to setup sundials4py-generate locally.